EL AUDITORIO DE VALLADOLID ACOGE EL ESTRENO MUNDIAL DE "YO, CLAUDIO Y CLAUDIO EL DIOS" DE IGOR ESCUDERO

 © Latencia Creactiva 2018

-“COMO SERES HUMANOS, HEMOS EVOLUCIONADO DE LA MANO CON LA MÚSICA”
+“COMO SERES HUMANOS, HEMOS EVOLUCIONADO DE LA MANO DE LA MÚSICA”

 In the same way an omnivorous diet has shaped us as humans throughout evolution -protein consumption, especially when cooked, allowed the encephalon to grow bigger- music, which has been part of humanity from at least the Paleolithic, has also shaped us.